ybur-yug/numbers-in-js-were-confusing-me/README.md

 I find that understanding the opposite of complexity has been key in me understanding it in a real way.
 He speaks of how the roots of the word 'simple' are `sim` and `plex`, which mean 'one twist or braid'.
 This is quite easy to wrap our mind around.
-If something is truly simple, it has one twist to it.
+If something is truly simple, it has one twist (result) to it.
 A great example would be a very basic addition function:

 ```